-When you're ready to bid on an auction listing, enter the maximum amount you feel comfortable with.
-We’ll then bid on your behalf – enough to keep you in the lead, but only up to that limit.
+To set up automatic bidding on an auction listing, enter the maximum amount you’d like to pay for the item and select Place bid.
+We’ll bid in increments on your behalf to keep you in the lead but only up to your limit.

-If someone outbids you, we'll let you know so you can decide if you want to increase your maximum limit.
+We’ll let you know if someone outbids you and you can decide if you want to increase your maximum limit.

 Bidding on items can be exciting, but it is a contractual obligation.
-When you're deciding on your maximum bid, be sure you’re happy to pay that amount if you win the auction.
+When deciding your maximum bid, be sure you’re happy to pay that amount if you win the auction.

 Why was I immediately outbid?